Coco Palms Resort: Ola Wailuanui

-Ola Wailuanui is a community organization that had gathered a petition of signatures in hopes of purchasing the Coco Plams site.
+Ola Wailuanui is a community organization that had gathered a petition of signatures in hopes of purchasing the Coco Palms site.
 The group would like to see the site used for educational and cultural practices.

 According to Gary Hooser of The Garden Island, in reference to the foreclosure sale; "The bottom line is that the “bank/lender” took back the property from the prior would-be developers", "As has been the case in previous attempts to develop the property, the deal-makers were never able to make the deal work."
 Hooser notes that the site is deeply sacred, the birthplace of kings and queens.
 The lands once held royal compounds, a royal birthing site and other religious sites.
 Hooser feels that the overwhelming opinion of most of Kauai's community is for no hotel, resort, timeshare or luxury homes of any kind.
 A petition of 10,000 names has been collected of people opposed to development.
 Hooser states that; "From political leaders to the business community to the grassroots, the people of Kaua‘i are united on this one".
 Even the Coconut Coastal Resort Association support the use of the land as an acultural/educational center.